 Like most reboots, the new Nokia 3310 is more focused on reproducing how the original device felt rather than exactly how it was.
 To that end, it sports the same "candybar" shape and physical keypad as the original, but in a slimmer package with a bigger screen that's now in color.
 Since countries like the US, UK, Australia and Canada are phasing out their aging 2G networks, the new version taps into 3G.

-Harking back to the "good" old days, the new Nokia doesn't bother with Bluetooth, Wi-Fi, GPS, a touchscreen, a good app selection or an internet browser that's useful in any way.
+Harking back to the "good" old days, the new Nokia doesn't bother with Wi-Fi, GPS, a touchscreen, a good app selection or an internet browser that's useful in any way.
 Forget Facebook, this is a device for making phone calls and sending text messages – end of story.
 Whether that sounds like heaven or hell is up to you.

 For us, the coin lands closer to the latter.
 The nostalgic sheen of the Nokia 3310 wore off in a matter of minutes, and once it did, we immediately appreciated all the technological advancements of the intervening 15 years.